Do Not Just Throw In The Towel!

 “I was drinking, might as well just plead Guilty…”

-Remember, the scales of justice are scales for a reason, don’t jump off your side of the scale and assume the judge of the day will keep things balanced.
+Remember, the scales of justice are scales for a reason, don’t jump off your side of the scale and assume the judge will keep things balanced.
 If you want justice, you have to work for it, and if you’re in the governments cross-hairs, you had better fight for it.

 There is Something Greater Than Debt